Careers360 Logo

 The lag phase is followed by a phase of acceleration, during which population growth is rapid.
 The acceleration phase is followed by a phase of deceleration, during which population growth slows down.

 Finally, a phase comes when population density reaches the carrying capacity.
-Carrying capacity defines the load limit of nature; in terms of sustaining a particular population density.
+Carrying capacity defines the load limit of nature, in terms of sustaining a particular population density.
 Once the population density reaches the carrying capacity, it reaches the phase of the asymptote.
-This is the phase when population beings to show negative growth.
+This is the phase when the population begins to show negative growth.

 Question:5